Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Pantry

-• Throw out expired food and set aside non-perishable items you don’t want for donation.
+• Throw out expired food and donate non-perishable items you no longer want.

 • Store dry food like pasta, rice, beans, cereal, pretzels, and crackers in sealed containers with labels detailing what’s inside and when the food expires.

-• Take any snack-size items out of boxes and place them in wire or wicker baskets for grab-and-go ease.
+• Take any snack-sized items out of boxes and place them in wire or wicker baskets for grab-and-go ease.

 • Group foods and spices together in a way that makes sense for you, either by meal or by type of food.